The Top 10 Most Timeless Interior Finishes

 The Best Feature Wall Ideas & Colours

-The ‘all-white home’ is definitely on today’s hot list, but what about in five years, ten years – or longer?
-Again, this blog post isn’t about the trends you love now, it’s about creating a TIMELESS home.
+The ‘all-white home’ is definitely still around, but it’s fading FAAAST.
+Again, this blog post isn’t about the trends you love now; it’s about creating a TIMELESS home.
 With moderation in mind, here are some tips:

-WHITE BACKSPLASH.
-If it’s subway tile, again, always timeless
+WHITE BACKSPLASH: If it’s subway tile, it’s always timeless.

-WHITE COUNTERTOPS.
-Definitely trendy.
-And while there are those who will ALWAYS love white on white…on white, there will come a time when we’ll know that a home was built between 2018 and 2022.
+WHITE COUNTERTOPS: Definitely trendy.
+And while some will always love white on white…on white, there will come a time when we’ll know that a home was built between 2018 and 2022.

-Consider a countertop with some variation in it, veining that can accommodate cool AND warm colours, so if white walls are suddenly passe and a new owner (or you) want a change, your countertop doesn’t hold you back.
+Black countertops are one of the most timeless choices you can make, but short of that, consider a countertop with some variation that can accommodate cool and warm colors.
+This way, if white walls are suddenly passe and a new owner (or you) want a change, your countertop doesn’t hold you back.

 Benjamin Moore’s 8 Best White Paint Colours